methodicalcloud/everythingshouldbevirtual.com/_posts/2013/2013-02-21-phd-virtual-restores-and-replication.md

 ---
   title: PHD Virtual Restores and Replication
   date: 2013-02-21 16:33:13
+excerpt: "In this article we will be going through the process of using PHD Virtual for doing file level restores, whole vm restores and replications.
+The..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 In this article we will be going through the process of using PHD Virtual for doing file level restores, whole vm restores and